-Our EmployeR Engagement model is different because we ask the critical question “Why?” to corresponding survey number rankings.
+Our EmployeR Engagement model is different because we ask the critical question “Why?” to corresponding survey number rankings to establish employee engagement metrics.
 It is difficult to act on a rating, but you can act on a reason.
 The only way to get to a reason is to ask why.

 In the EmployeR Engagement model, you are consistently gathering feedback around the recruiting process, training & onboarding, first year, and high potential stay interviews, quick quantitative pulse surveys and high-quality exit interviews.

-Using these various data points, your workforce expert will partner with you on an on-going basis to create specific short and long-term action plans to celebrate strengths and improve in areas of opportunity.
+Using these various data points and employee engagement metrics, your workforce expert will partner with you on an on-going basis to create specific short and long-term action plans to celebrate strengths and improve in areas of opportunity.